Andrew Michael Hurley

+Early life and education

+Hurley was born in 1975 in Preston, Lancashire and grew up there, spending holidays in Cumbria and Yorkshire "in the sort of rural, rugged landscapes dotted with smallholdings that he now writes about".
+He has said that at the aged of ten he was obsessed with Tolkien, and that on family holidays he would look out for books of local ghost stories.
+He has worked as a teacher and a librarian.

+Literary career

+Hurley had two volumes of short stories published by Lime Tree Press: Cages and Other Stories (2006) and The Unusual Death of Julie Christie and Other Stories (2008).

-The Loney has been reviewed in The Guardian and The Telegraph.
+His debut novel, The Loney, was reviewed in The Guardian and The Telegraph.
 It is set in the area of Morecambe Bay in north west England, described in the text as "that strange nowhere between the Wyre and the Lune".
 Hurley has said that the novel's two starting points were "to write a kind of dark version of the Nativity [...] and exploring ideas of faith and belief" and "various wild, lonely places on the north west coast of Lancashire [...] a sense of imminent menace or dormant power lying just under the sand and the water".
-It is the winner of the 2015 Costa Book Awards First Novel Award as well as the British Book Industry award for best debut fiction and book of the year.
+He has also described how the landscapes and placenames around Silverdale, further north on Morecambe Bay, influenced his writing.
+It is the winner of the 2015 Costa Book Award for First Novel as well as the British Book Industry Award for best debut fiction and book of the year.